STAT545-UBC-hw-2018-19/hw07-lsloboda/hw07-lsloboda.md

 -   Write unit tests to check different scenarios
 -   Regularly check the function to ensure no errors occur; troubleshoot when needed
 -   Update the README and vignette

-If abs(lambda) &gt; 3; then return error (this is to stop inappropriate use of the function, which is meant for only small transformations)

 Function Code
 -------------